fanghaolei/fanghaolei.github.io/_site/PyCharm-Setup-for-Rstudio-Users.md

 3. Added a key to 'search everywhere', I personally set it to `opt + F`.
 This helps me to quickly find files and code.

+4. I also added a shortcut key to clear my console ("clear all" in the settings page) with `ctrl + L`.
+However, you need to click on the content in the console in order to clear the screen.

 ### Configuring run options.

 Under `Run -> Edit Configurations`, I keep my interpreter options with `-i` :